| April 25, 2005 Act Providing Short-Term H-2B Relief Passes in SenateBy an impressive vote of 94-6 yesterday, the Senate passed the “Save

 fiscal year (FY), the new exemption would provide temporary relieve from

+the cap.
 The Act, introduced by Senators Barbara Mikulski (D-MD), and Judd Gregg

 (R-NH), would amend the Immigration and Nationality Act to exempt from the